Updated: Mar 11

 There is also Tasmania, but I had to have an excuse to return;)

 I have loved reminiscing about the wonderful trip to Australia.
-I hope you have enjoyed reading all about it and inspired to visit.
+I hope you have enjoyed reading all about it and are inspired to visit.
 If you have any comments/questions please do get in touch.
 Email me at enquiries@MDHardingTravelPhotog@hotmail.com

 Happy Travels:) x